 7. Head to the beach!

+Where is the beach in New York?
 New York City and beaches?
 Yes exactly!
 It’s pretty awesome to wake up early in the city, spend the whole day on the beach and be back in the middle of the busy metropolis in the evening.
 To get to the beach is super-relaxed and not expensive at all.
 With the new New York Ferry, you can go to Long Island for only $3.
 You start at the East River (Pier 15), past Governors Island and then straight to the beach.
-You can also take a look at Coney Island and Brighton Beach as well!
+Coney Island is also worth checking out.

 8. Off to the city’s parks: Brooklyn Bridge Park, Prospect Park & Central Park